Being more eco-friendly as a parent

 -

-Shop at the supermarket in a smarter way - buy family size products to reduce packaging, for example.
-When you are done unpacking your groceries, save the bags and reuse them.
-For example, to line your garbage cans or your litter box.
+Shop at the supermarket smarter - buy products in family sizes to reduce packaging, for example.
+When you're done unpacking your groceries, keep the bags and reuse them.
+For example, to line your trash cans or your litter box.
 Otherwise, use tote bags.

 -

-Leave the paper trail behind.
-Is your house littered with notes from doctor's appointments and parent-teacher meetings?
-Forget notepads and write everything on a dry erase board.
-This way, the whole family stays informed.
+Ditch the paper trail.
+Is your house littered with notes about doctor's appointments and parent-teacher conferences?
+Skip the notepads and write everything down on a dry erase board.
+This way the whole family stays informed.

 -

 Order wisely.
 Can't cook tonight?
 Make sure nothing more than your food is delivered.
-When you call, ask for napkins, plastic utensils, pre-packaged condiments, sauces you won't eat (...).
-On Ubereats, don't check the "ask for cutlery" option if you have some at home, of course 😉
+When you call, ask that there are no napkins, plastic utensils, pre-packaged condiments, sauces that you will not eat (...).
+On Ubereats, don’t check the “request cutlery” option if you have some at home, of course 😉

 -

 Limit digital pollution: put an end to the over-consumption of technological devices (smartphones, personal computers, televisions, etc.).
-Keep them for at least seven years, and buy refurbished.
-Only have the essentials: no, you don't need three tablets and four computers in your household!
-Indeed, the over-consumption of gadgets in general is a major contributor to carbon emissions.
+Keep them for at least seven years, and buy reconditioned ones.
+Only own what is essential: no, you don't need three tablets and four computers in your home!
+Indeed, over-consumption of gadgets in general is a major contributor to carbon emissions.
 In the same vein, turn off your box and other electronic devices when you are not using them.
 Also delete unnecessary emails and avoid storing too much data on your devices.
 And yes !
-Storing millions of useless photos, videos and emails on servers around the world creates a carbon footprint as large as that of the airline industry .
+Storing millions of unnecessary photos, videos and emails on servers around the world creates a carbon footprint as large as that of the airline industry .

 -

-The clothing and textile industry is responsible for more greenhouse gas emissions than international aviation and shipping combined, and the rise of fast, disposable fashion is accelerating this trend.
-Lower prices often mean lower quality clothes that don't last as long.
+The clothing and textile industry is responsible for more greenhouse gas emissions than international aviation and shipping combined, and the rise of fast and disposable fashion is accelerating this trend.
+Lower prices often mean lower quality clothing that doesn't last as long.
 So our little advice: consume less, but consume better!
-Second-hand clothes can also be the solution (there is a large selection of children's clothes on Vinted).
+Second-hand clothes can also be the solution (there is a wide choice of children's clothing on Vinted).
 In the same spirit, rather than throwing them away, consider giving your clothes a second life.
 We give, we sell, we repair...

 You now have the keys in hand to reduce your waste production.
-No one said it would be easy , but it 's all for the best !
+Nobody said it would be easy , but everything is for the best!

-If you have read this article, it is because the environmental question concerns you.
-We therefore invite you to take an interest in the Scootizz: a 5-in-1 balance bike that lasts over time and thus avoids the overconsumption of toys.
+If you have read this article, it is because the environmental issue concerns you.
+We therefore invite you to take an interest in the Scootizz: a 5 in 1 balance bike that lasts over time and thus avoids the overconsumption of toys.
 Focus on the useful, and combine learning and fun with a single toy for young and old.

 https://www.parents.com/parenting/better-parenting/green/ways-to-protect-the-earth/